inferno-collection/Fire-EMS-Pager/README.md

 - Radius fire siren can be heard in
 - Wait time between tones played
 - Whether to display chat suggestions
+- Which players can use which command (Steam ID whitelist)

 ***
 ### Development Showcase Video